check_setup

 all lags of each variable are explained individually.- verbose

 String vector or NULL.
-Specifies the verbosity (printout detail level) through one or more of strings
+Controls verbosity (printout detail level) via one or more of

 "basic"